unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 Toward the bottom of the file, we see that there is a table for audio.
 But, there isn't anything else that we can use.

-What we can actually do is run `git log` to see if there were any change to the SQL file.
-This is because the developers might have left information in during testing, which they then removed before production release.
+What we can actually do now, is run `git log` to see if there were any change to the SQL file.
+This is due to the fact that the developers might have left information in during testing, which they then removed before a production release.

 ```console
 root@kali:~/analytics.northpolewonderland.com# git log